steveghee/OCTO_Studio_extensions/README.md

 # OCTO_Studio_extensions
 A list of extensions for the Vuforia Studio platform

+Pleasse note : these are provided as example only.
+Whilst I do my utmost to keep them working, these are purely examples of 'useful' tools, capabiliites etc. that the user might find valuable in building an experience using Vuforia Studio.
+They are provided free of charge, and can be used, adapted, altered freely, but they are completely unsupported.

 These include
-* low-level (TML) support for new Vuforia Engine features e.g. Area and Traned model targets
+* low-level (TML) support for new Vuforia Engine features e.g. Area and Trained model targets
 * 3d UI widgets for the hololens e.g. buttons, toggles, tethered backplate
 * 3d assistance tools e,g 'pinger' (attract attention), navigator, markup
 * non-graphical logic elements e.g. AND/OR gates, flipflops, latches